Skamaniak/TodoistChromeExtension/README.md

-# Wandera Todoist plugin for Crome
+# Wandera Todoist plugin for CHrome
 Plugin will allow you to create a todoist task from Jira ticket, Gmail, Confluence page or any other generic website with a single click.

 ### Installation